yangyi-shen/book-browser-legacy/README.md

 # Book Browser 📚

 A website that helps you search all the major online bookstores at once for the best deals.

+## Todo:

+- [ ] Figure out how to web scrape major online bookstores (BetterWorldBooks, AbeBooks, Amazon Books)

+- [ ] Process web scraped data into list of books sorted by price

+- [ ] Make Searchbar, SearchResults, BookItem React components and appropriately use them to display data from backend

+- [ ] Test and release version 0.9.1